powerpratik/COVID-19-Visualization/README.md

 You also need a Jupyter Notebook with the Kernel set to R.

 ## Running the Application
-In order to run the project, you can follow the detailed steps provided on "notebook.ipynb" along with the datasets available in the project directory.
+In order to run the project, you can follow the detailed steps provided on "covid_notebook.ipynb" along with the datasets available in the project directory.
 You can work with the new updated data in order to gain more accurate insight to the analysis.